KyrianU/taste-of-africa/TESTING.md

  ### As a user, I want to be able to log in and cancel my booking when necessary

   - ![Cancel reservation](static/screenshots/cancel-reservation.png)
+  As displayed above, when a user decides to cancel their booking, they will be presented with the above scree.
+The buttons will only go fully green or red when the user hovers their mouse over the butons for better customer experience.

 ### As a user, I want to be aware of the opening time for when I want to make a reservations